 Is a guided tour worth it for northern Okinawa?

 A guided tour is worth it if you want to visit several northern highlights in one day without driving.
-It is especially useful for first-time visitors who want Churaumi Aquarium, Kouri Island, Cape Manzamo, and American Village in one organized route.
+It is especially useful for first-time visitors who want Churaumi Aquarium, Kouri Island, Cape Manzamo, and other scenic stops in one organized route.

 For an easier northern Okinawa day without renting a car: